Locals’ Choice Ballot FAQ

 Q: How are the winners selected?

-A: The winners are those that received the most votes in their category at the end of the final voting round.
+The winners are those that received the most votes in their category at the end of the final voting round.
 The finalists are those that made it to the final voting round and received the second-, third-most votes.

 If there is a tie, we will announce both.

-A: The readers’ choice contest allows daily voting and nominations — once per person per day per category — because daily voting rewards entrants with passionate supporters.
+The readers’ choice contest allows daily voting — once per person per day per category — because daily voting rewards entrants with passionate supporters.
 With a single vote per person, entrants with the best name recognition have a distinct advantage, as many voters skim over categories and cast their votes casually.
 Name recognition is an important part of finding the best of the area, but we also want to reward the passionate loyalty some people have for their local favorites, which can be captured in daily voting.

 Also: This contest is fundamentally about celebrating and supporting local institutions by raising their profile and helping them gain new fans.
 With daily voting, the contest raises the visibility of those businesses and organizations that use it to reach out to new and existing customers to ask for their support, through advertising and through their own channels.